waywardgeek/infnoise/software/README.md

 Signed packages of release versions are availabe on [Github](https://github.com/13-37-org/infnoise/releases) and [13-37.org](https://13-37.org/files/).

-The packages are signed with the same PGP-Key (Key-ID: `0x4E730A3C`) used for the repositories below.
+The packages are signed with the same PGP-Key (Key-ID: `0x4E730A3C`) used for the apt repositories below.
 Full Fingerprint: `71AE 099B 262D C0B4 93E6 EE71 975D C25C 4E73 0A3C`.
 You can get the keys on [13-37.org/keys](https://13-37.org/keys) and in the [Crowd Supply campaign](https://crowdsupply.com/13-37/infinite-noise-trng).

-Repositories for Ubuntu, Debian and Raspbian are also available.
-To add them follow this procedure:
+Verify the keys and add the repo:

     $ wget -O 13-37.org-code.asc https://13-37.org/files/pubkey.gpg